Questions linger over U.S. swimmer Diana Nyad's record swim

 The rules were drawn up after jellyfish sabotaged one of Nyad's previous failed attempts, Munatones said, noting that some channel crossings have different rules covering exceptional risks.

-For example, swimmers attempting the 16-mile Cook Strait separating the North and South Islands of New Zealand are allowed to get out of the water briefly if sharks come too close.
+For example, swimmers attempting the 16-mile (26 km) Cook Strait separating the North and South Islands of New Zealand are allowed to get out of the water briefly if sharks come too close.

 "The rules are always based on safety," said Munatones.
 "If you have any hope in getting across the Florida Straits, we believe you need a stinger suit.
 It's not doable in the traditional way."